 The purpose of the Independent Study course is to develop and refine the skills students learn in the fall core courses, Introductory and Intermediate Clinical and Epidemiology and Biostatistics series.
 Students enrolling in this course must come prepared with a circumscribed and well-defined project that relates to public health and population sciences.
 A research mentor within Washington University School of Medicine must be identified and approved of by MPHS leadership prior to the course enrollment.
 Objectives, a synopsis and milestones of the project per each student’s individualized syllabus should be identified and submitted to the MPHS leadership and mentor prior to the start of the semester.
 Students will be expected to submit a report, for example, drafted manuscript, an abstract for a conference, data analysis results, at the end of the spring semester to the MPHS leadership for credit.
 Course credit will be evaluated by both the research mentor and MPHS leadership.
 This two-credit course will be offered only as a pass/fail course to current MPHS students.

 Course note: Prerequisites include approval from MPHS leadership and students must have completed the Introductory and Intermediate Clinical and Epidemiology and Biostatistics series.
-This course requires for students to meet with their mentors three times throughout the course semester.
+The course will meet on the first and last Friday of the Spring semester at 1-3pm, and students will present their independent study project.
+Also, A mid-term progress report is required.
 The Approval Form must be completed and approved by Dr. Yikyung Park prior to class registration.